OpenHFT/Chronicle-Map/README.md

 ```

-To ensure that you can read the 'issueDate' and 'symbol' can be read atomically, these values
+To ensure that 'issueDate' and 'symbol' can be read atomically, these values
 must be read while the segment read lock is in place.

-when you call map.getUsingLocked(key,using) we return a ReadContext, the ReadContext extends
+When you call map.getUsingLocked(key,using) we return a ReadContext, the ReadContext extends
 AutoCloseable so will automatically unlock the segment when the try block is exited.

 If you wish not to use a try block you must manually release the segment lock by calling